AW203/loader-autoupdater/README.md

 The auto-update system allows your application to:

-1. Automatically check if a new version is available on GitHub
+1. Automatically check if a new version is available using the GitHub API
 2. Download the new version from GitHub releases
 3. Install the update and restart the application
 4. Display version information in the EXE file properties